Day-hue/phase-1-project/README.md

 ================

 My data is from kaggle:https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses and its about the NTSB aviation accident .it has 31 columns and 87951 rows.
-It hasinformation from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
+It has information from 1962 and later about civil aviation accidents and selected incidents within the United States, its territories and possessions, and in international waters.
+My Tableau dashboard  on this data is https://public.tableau.com/views/aviationdone/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link
 I want to explore this data set to find out which aircrafts have the lowest risk, how accident rates have changed over time,the comparison of accident rates on  different aircraft manufacturers and models, and to see how the data in this dataset correlate.